 The performance evaluation measures in this summary table are system-wide metrics and therefore do not provide performance information on specific roadways or travel corridors, or at the scale of a municipality or type of area (e.g., urban and suburban).
 The congestion maps (V/C maps), presented in Section 6.3, provide a more localized picture of transportation performance for individual roadways or roadway segments.
 The conclusions drawn from the performance evaluation measures (system-wide) and congestion maps (roadway specific) tend to be similar.
 For example, the 2045 Deficiency congestion map illustrates a high degree of regional congestion as compared to the 2013 congestion map.
 This is validated by comparing performance measure values for the 2045 Deficiency and 2045 MTP networks such as daily "Vehicle Hours Traveled" (VHT daily - Row 1.2).
 Vehicle Hours Traveled is highest for the 2045 Deficiency roadway network as compared to the 2013 base year and 2045 MTP networks.

-Figure 6.5.1: Performance Evaluation Measures By Transportation System, DCHC (CAMPO will be included in the final version)
+Figure 6.5.1: Performance Evaluation Measures By Scenario (Based on TRM)